RT-Thread/rt-thread/documentation/thread/thread.md

 The priority of the RT-Thread thread indicates the thread's priority of being scheduled.
 Each thread has its priority.
 The more important the thread, the higher priority it should be given, resulting in a higher chance of being scheduled.

 RT-Thread supports a maximum of 256 thread priorities (0~255).
-The lower the number, the higher the priority and 0 is the highest priority.
+The lower the number, the higher the priority, with 0 being the highest priority.
 In some systems with tight resources, you can choose system configurations that only support 8 or 32 priorities according to the actual situation; for the ARM Cortex-M series, 32 priorities are commonly used.
 The lowest priority is assigned to idle threads by default and is not used by users.
 In the system, when a thread with a higher priority is ready, the current thread with the lower priority will be swapped out immediately, and the high-priority thread will preempt the processor.

 #### Time Slice